AppFormer/uberfire-docs/docs/security/workbenchAssets.md

 #### Menu items

 Menus can be used to implement nagivation features across the workbench.
 It is possible to define menu items linked to perspectives.
-For instance, consider the following menu structure which might be a perfect an example of the main menu of a typical Uberfire app:
+For instance, consider the following menu structure which might be a perfect example of the main menu of a typical Uberfire app:

 ```
 import static org.uberfire.workbench.model.menu.MenuFactory.*;